anyrare/whitepaper/README.md

 To sell, the investor must transfer collections tokens to the smart contract and will receive ARA tokens according to the formula below.

-`InvestorSaleReturn = ARATokenBalance * (1 - (1 - CollectionTokensRecived * (1 - CollectorFee) / CollectionTokensSupply) ^ (1 / CollectionCollateralRatio)) * (1 - AnyrareFee - ReferralFee)`
+`InvestorSaleReturn = Min(ARATokenBalance, (ARATokenBalance + TargetBuyoutPrice) * (1 - (1 - CollectionTokensRecived * (1 - CollectorFee) / CollectionTokensSupply) ^ (1 / CollectionCollateralRatio)) * (1 - AnyrareFee - ReferralFee))`

 If the current collection price is too high, other investors will be discouraged from investing.
-Shareholders in collection will be able to burn their tokens in order to reduce the total supply and current collection price.
+Shareholders in collection will be able to burn their tokens or set new target price in order to reduce the total supply and current collection price.

+### Funding Management
+The management fund was distributed to management wallets upon the minting of new ARA tokens in order to develop the platform and ecosystem.
+The owner of the management wallet may use these tokens freely to expand the Anyrare platform and ecosystem.
+By the way, ARA token owners have the ability to modify the list of management wallets and the percentage of each wallet that receives funds from the management fund.

 ### Governance Rules

-### Funding Management
-The 1-Collateral of ARA were distributed to management wallets for develop Anyrare platform and ecosystem.
+Because the ARA token owner is also the owner of the Anyrare platform, they can vote and adjust these policies using their tokens.

+- Anyrare platform fees, dividend payout ratios, or buyback ratios
+- Referral fees
+- Approve or deny auditors or custodians
+- Make adjustment to the ARA collateral and management ratios
+- Modify the management list
+- Operate the ARA blockchain node
+- Determine the voting rule for each policy

 ### Project Roadmap